Scalene-Academy/token-vendor-c001/README.md

   - (Your frontend address is the address in the top right of http://localhost:3000)

-> Remember, you can `yarn deploy --reset` to deploy your contract until you get things right.
+> Remember, you can `yarn deploy --reset` to redeploy your contracts until you get it right.

 #### 🥅 Goals